CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/HTTP.md

 - The **User-Agent header** identifies the client software making the request to the server.
 - The **Accept header** specifies the media types that the client is willing to receive from the server.
 - The **Accept-Language header** indicates the client’s preferred languages.
-  -The **Connection header** specifies options that are desired for the particular connection and can signal that the connection should be kept open for further requests.
+- The **Connection header** specifies options that are desired for the particular connection and can signal that the connection should be kept open for further requests.

 A typical response to this HTTP request may look like this: